It Started with Geology

-The Illinois River Valley as it looks today is the result of continual and often dramatic natural changes to the landscape.
+The Illinois River Valley as it looks now is the result of continual and often dramatic natural changes to the landscape.

 A more recent glacial event sculpted the upper reaches of the Illinois River.
 Seventeen thousand years ago, glacial melt waters burst through a rock-earth dam holding back a massive lake, unleashing the Kankakee Torrent, which carved the river valley all the way to Hennepin.

-In the 12,000 years since then, rich topsoils accumulated, and complex and varied communities of plants and animals - from lush bottomland hardwood forests and riparian floodplains to tallgrass prairies and woodland spring seeps -have established and flourished here.
+In the 12,000 years since then, rich topsoils accumulated, and complex and varied communities of plants and animals - from lush bottomland hardwood forests and riparian floodplains to tallgrass prairies and woodland spring seeps - established and flourished.

 With its natural abundance, navigable water, and fertile soils along the floodplain, the area attracted human inhabitants over time.
 Many Native American peoples lived here, hunting, gathering, growing crops, and traveling the Illinois River in dugout canoes.

 As settlers came to the region in the 1600s, communities sprang up, built from the land's abundance.
 The Illinois River yielded astonishing catches of fish and mussels, sustaining what were once the nation's second largest inland fishery.
 Hunters sought out the river's multitudes of waterfowl.
 Settlers grew crops in the fertile soil and grazed livestock on prairie grasses.
 Immigrants came to the valley to extract the land's abundant minerals, predominantly coal, but also sandstone, limestone and clay, which were used for construction, brick-making, and pottery.

 People depend upon the region's natural bounty for their livelihood, for recreation, and for beauty.